Last Updated on

 - Children born to older men are also more vulnerable to autism, mental health issues, and learning difficulties.

 - Studies indicate that while it takes about four to five months for a man under 25 to father a child, it can take a man of over 40 about two years even when the woman is under 25.

 - The volume of semen and motility of sperm declines with a man’s age.

 - Testosterone levels tend to fall after the age of 40, and this means a subdued libido which can also make it difficult to have sex.

-- Male fertility can be affected by illnesses, and these are more likely to surface as one age.
+- Male fertility can be affected by illnesses, and these are more likely to surface with age.
 Certain medications such as steroids, anti-depressants, antifungal medicines and diuretics can also negatively impact a man’s fertility.

-The reasons for getting pregnant or having your child during a particular phase of time in your life may be varied.
-But what is more important is to be happy with whatever choice you’ve made and to take in your stride the joys as well as the challenges of raising children.
+The reasons for getting pregnant or having your child during a particular age in your life may be varied.
+But, what is more important is to be happy with whatever choice you’ve made, and to take in your stride the joys as well as the challenges of raising children.